Transporting Experimental Results with Entropy Balancing: Introduction

 We propose using entropy balancing to solve transportability problems.
-The procedure is similar to the causal effect estimators proposed by \cite{signorovitch_comparative_2010, hartman_sample_2015, zhang_new_2016, phillippo_methods_2018}, which all employ convex optimization techniques to estimate a vector of \textit{sampling weights}.
-These sampling weights would be uniform if the RCT data were randomly sampled from the target population.
-The literature on convex optimization in the context of causal inference has abounded in recent years \citep[e.g.][]{hainmueller_entropy_2012, imai_covariate_2014, wang_minimal_2019}.
-Rather than using these methods to exactly balance the covariate distributions between the treated and control units within an observational study, convex optimization techniques applied to transportability can be used to estimate weights which balance the covariate distributions of the trial participants and non-participants.
+The procedure we propose builds upon several other causal effect estimators which employ convex optimization techniques to estimate a vector of \textit{sampling weights}.\cite{signorovitch_comparative_2010, hartman_sample_2015, zhang_new_2016, phillippo_methods_2018} These sampling weights would otherwise be uniform if the RCT data were randomly sampled from the target population.
+The literature on convex optimization in the context of causal inference has abounded in recent years.\cite{hainmueller_entropy_2012, imai_covariate_2014, wang_minimal_2020} Rather than using these methods to exactly balance the covariate distribution between the treated and control units within an observational study, convex optimization techniques applied to transportability can be used to estimate weights which balance the covariate distribution of the trial participants and non-participants.
 Entropy balancing is flexible in that it can be applied both when the complete individual-level covariate data are provided as well as when only the covariate sample moments of the target population are provided, such as what might appear in the Table 1 of a clinical paper.
-Furthermore, entropy balancing can be shown to be doubly-robust for estimating the population average treatment effect given the complete individual-level covariate data in the context of transportability.
+Furthermore, the specific entropy balancing procedure we develop can be shown to be doubly-robust for estimating the target population average treatment effect given the complete individual-level covariate data in the context of transportability.